U.S. orders non-emergency government employees in Ethiopia to leave | Law-Order

 U.S. orders non-emergency government employees in Ethiopia to leave

-Tigray People's Liberation Front (TPLF) spokesperson Getachew Reda accused Abiy of using the state of emergency to arrest "thousands of Tigrayans and Oromos".
-The government spokesperson and the federal police spokesperson Jeylan Abdi did not immediately responds to Reuters requests for comment on Saturday.
+Abiy's government declared a national state of emergency on Tuesday, saying it was locked in an "existential war" with forces from the northern Tigray region and their allies.
+Getu Argaw, police commissioner for the capital, told EBC it was "only a dream" for the TPLF to think it could capture the city.

-The United States has ordered non-emergency U.S. government employees in Ethiopia to leave because of armed conflict, civil unrest and violence, its embassy in Addis Ababa said on Saturday.
+The United States has ordered non-emergency U.S. government employees in Ethiopia to leave because of armed conflict and civil unrest, its embassy in Addis Ababa said on Saturday.

 Denmark and Italy also asked their citizens in Ethiopia to leave while commercial flights were still available, as rebellious Tigrayan forces and their allies have advanced towards the capital Addis Ababa.
 Prime Minister Abiy Ahmed's government, which has been embroiled in a year-long war against Tigrayan forces, has promised to keep fighting despite calls for a ceasefire from African nations, Western states and the U.N.
 Security Council.